-Roast lamb shank in a red wine sauce, tender and cooked to perfection, a delicious twist on a Sunday roast or a romantic dinner for two.
+Roast lamb shank in a red wine sauce, tender and cooked to perfection, a delicious twist on a Sunday roast, steak, or a romantic dinner for two.
 A simple recipe and best pre-prepared the evening before to tenderize the meat but can be cooked the same day.
 I like to serve with a mustard mash and steamed curly kale or with some mini roast potatoes.
 I’ve heard say that when cooking with wine it’s best to use a good wine you would normally enjoy drinking and not just a random table wine.
 This roast lamb shank recipe serves two but can be used to serve more, here I’ve used two lamb shanks, but you can of course add more to cater for the number of guests as required.

 2 Trimmed lamb shanks, or enough to serve your guests.